Sun Valley Area Neighborhood Council

 • CANDIDATES: please read ALL the information on this page carefully

 Interim/Yearly Open SVANC Board Seats Availability and Information• Seats become available upon the resignation of a SVANC boardmember, and yearly for Senior & Youth Representative seats

 • Interim terms are for the REMAINDER of the original term, which will be specified on the notice

 • Vacant seats are filled by board appointment through a process determined by EmpowerLA, the SVANC Bylaws, and SVANC Standing Rules

 • Included here are Senior Representative seats (age 55+), and Youth Representative seats (age 14-21); one year terms

 • Senior and Youth Representative seats are usually seated in April or May of each year.

-• Filing for all interim/yearly seats must be made prior to the first Tuesday of the month in which the appointment is to be made (generally in April for the yearly Senior/Youth seats).
+• Filing for all interim/yearly seats must be made prior to the last Tuesday of the prior month to when the appointment is to be made (generally in March for the yearly Senior/Youth seats).
 The exact filing date for each available seat will be provided on the notice.

 • Applications for appointed seats are available on the SVANC.COM website in PDF format and are filed with the SVANC